 FIRREA Whistleblower Lawyers

-The U.S. will pay up to $1.6 Million to FIRREA whistleblowers for information about fraud involving federally insured financial institutions.
+“The U.S. will pay up to $1.6 Million to FIRREA whistleblowers for information about fraud involving federally-insured financial institutions.”

 The History of FIRREA and FIAFEA

 Royal Bank of Scotland

 In August 2018, DOJ announced a $4.9 billion settlement with The Royal Bank of Scotland Group (RBS) to resolve allegations that RBS misled investors in the underwriting and issuing of residential mortgage-backed securities between 2005 and 2008.
 DOJ alleged that RBS earned hundreds of millions of dollars while ensuring that it received repayment of billions of dollars it had lent to originators to fund the faulty loans underlying residential mortgage-backed securities.
 RBS allegedly used the securities to transfer the risk of the loans, and billions in subsequent losses, onto unsuspecting investors all over the world.
 The penalty is the largest imposed by DOJ on a single entity under FIRREA for financial crisis-era misconduct.

 It was reported in May 2018 that General Electric booked a reserve of $1.5 billion that could be used to settle DOJ’s allegations of FIRREA violations involving the company’s subprime lending unit, WMC Mortgage, from 2005 through 2007.